Make Me (Janet Jackson song): Live performances

 While promoting her second greatest hits album Number Ones, the singer performed an eight-minute medley of six hits during the American Music Awards of 2009.
 It included "Control", "Miss You Much", "What Have You Done for Me Lately", "If", "Make Me", and finished with "Together Again".
 At the end of the performance, the singer received applause and standing ovation from the audience.
 Jackson also performed the track on The X Factor results show on December 6, 2009.
 She pre-recorded the performance so she could perform as the headliner of the Jingle Bell Ball in London.
 She closed the concert with a medley of her greatest hits including "Make Me", wearing half hareem-pant, half skirt concoction, jackets and high-top trainers.
 Jackson also included the song in her performance at the 2010 Essence Music Festival, held in New Orleans, Louisiana.
 The song was also included on the Number Ones: Up Close and Personal tour which happened the following year.
+Jackson also included the song on her 2024 Together Again Tour.